 They see exactly what entitlements are bundled within their fare and can customise their experience with optional extras such as selecting seats with more leg room, pre-ordering their preferred meal options, priority boarding, lounge access or additional checked baggage.

-However, business travellers using their corporate booking channels don’t get the same rich experience.
+However, business travelers using their corporate booking channels don’t get the same rich experience.
 They generally make a booking through their agent or their online booking tool and then have to login to the airline site separately to access priority seat selection that their status allows them access to.
 It’s the same if they want to purchase extras like lounge access or additional baggage allowance - all of it outside their managed travel channel.

-Not only does this make booking travel for work frustrating, it’s also the reason why business travellers' spend on ancillaries happens outside the managed travel program.
+Not only does this make booking travel for work frustrating, it’s also the reason why business travelers' spend on ancillaries happens outside the managed travel program.
 Given that the airline ancillary market globally is around $100 billion, that is a lot of money being spent that is un-managed until well after the fact.

 In Australia, the average spend on airline ancillaries is around $50 per segment.
 NDC at last gives travel buyers control and visibility over that spend.